What can you automate with Amazon Step Functions? Get some ideas from some of the most popular use cases below.

 You can use Step Functions to make decisions about how best to process data, for example, to do post processing of groups of satellite images to determine the amount of trees per acre of land.
 Depending on the size and resolution of the image, this Step Functions workflow will determine whether to use Amazon Lambda or Amazon Fargate to complete post-processing of each file, in order to optimize runtime and costs.

 Step Functions is ideal for coordinating session-based applications.
 You can use Step Functions to coordinate all of the steps of a checkout process on an ecommerce site, for example.
 Step Functions can read and write from Amazon DynamoDB as needed to manage inventory records.

 Sequence steps of machine learning workflows

 You can use Step Functions to accelerate the delivery of secure, resilient machine learning applications, all while reducing the amount of code that you have to write and maintain.
-Using Step Functions, you can automate the pre-processing of your data with AWS Glue, create an Amazon SageMaker job to train your ML model on the data, and then trigger another SageMaker job to deploy your model into production for online prediction.
+Using Step Functions, you can automate the pre-processing of your data with Amazon Glue, create an Amazon SageMaker job to train your ML model on the data, and then trigger another SageMaker job to deploy your model into production for online prediction.

 Coordinate Extract, Transform and Load (ETL) jobs

 You can use Step Functions to orchestrate multiple ETL jobs involving a diverse set of technologies in an arbitrarily complex ETL workflow.
 For example, you may want to explore the correlations between online user engagement and forecasted sales revenue and opportunities.
-You can use Step Functions to coordinate multiple AWS Glue jobs to blend and prepare the data for analysis.
+You can use Step Functions to coordinate multiple Amazon Glue jobs to blend and prepare the data for analysis.